jenkinsci/jenkinsfile-runner/README.md

 * Assist editing `Jenkinsfile` locally
 * Integration test shared libraries

+This repository includes the Jenkinsfile Runner sources and also the base (aka "vanilla") Docker image.
+This Docker image includes the minimum required set of plugins for running pipelines, but it needs to be extended in order to run real-world pipelines.
+See the documentation below for more information.

 ## Usage in command-line
 Jenkinsfile Runner can be run in command line or in Docker.
 In case you want to run it in command line just follow these steps: